p0nce/d-idioms/idioms/assert(false) is special.md

         if(expr)
             return "something";
         assert(1 < 0); // also possible, but "assert(0)" is typically used
-        // no return needed, since we just crash
+        // no return needed, since we just crashed
     }